grampus-whcz/TRAC-RCA/README.md

 ### Processed Postmortem Data (JSON format)

 The processed JSON files for both public and private postmortems have been uploaded to the /jsonl directory within the repository.
-Specifically:

-> Public postmortems (processed by LLM) and Private postmortems (processed by LLM) are both available at: https://github.com/grampus-whcz/TRAC-RCA/tree/main/jsonl

 ### Faiss Indices